Hyuchiha/Annihilation_Gazaplex/README.md

  - **annihilation.command.switch_kit** command to  switch kit
  - **annihilation.bypass.switch_team** needed if one player can switch team
  - **annihilation.bypass.team_limit** needed if one player can join to a full team
- - **annihilation.bypass.construction** needed if one player can construct and destroy inside the nexus
+ - **annihilation.bypass.construction** needed if one player can build and destroy inside the nexus
  - **annihilation.vip.diamond** for unlock enderchest diamond slots
  - **annihilation.vip.gold** for unlock enderchest gold slots
  - **annihilation.vip.iron** for unlock enderchest iron slots